 **Article 9.
 GMH: What’s Up?
 Recent Developments and Directions (co-authored with Julian Eaton and Michele Lewis O’Donnell).
 Global Insights, Office of International Affairs, American Psychological Association (June 2019).
 Are we shifting into a new phase of global mental health (GMH)?
 Very likely.
 In this short article we highlight several recent markers over the past year (events, reports, manuals, campaigns, consortia, etc.) that collectively reflect crucial developments and directions as well as increased momentum for GMH.
 It is the latest in an ongoing series of articles to orient colleagues in mental health and across sectors to GMH.
 We sense that GMH Generation 2.0 is upon us–as seen in the major growing awareness, acceptance, advocacy, collaboration, action, and hopefully increased funding for mental health (e.g., national health budgets, the Wellcome Trust’s additional £200 million for mental health research).
 Note: The article linked at the top is for a short version for APA.
 Click HERE for the full version.
 Click HERE for the overview version.

-**Article 10.
-GMH: Collaborating for Sustainable Development and Wellbeing (12 March 2021).
+***Article 10.
+GMH: Collaborating for Sustainable Development and Wellbeing (April 2021).
 A revised version of this article will appear in the forthcoming volume (in press): E.P.
-Congress, H. Takooshian, & S. Osborn (Eds.), Behavioral Science and Health in the Global Arena.
+Congress, H. Takooshian, & S. Osborn (Eds.), Behavioral Science in the Global Arena.
 Information Age Publishing.
 “Mental health is increasingly being recognized for its pivotal role in health, sustainable development, and wellbeing for all people and of the planet.
 In this chapter we highlight several markers that collectively reflect crucial developments and directions for mental health’s global impact.
 These comprise events, reports, manuals, campaigns, consortia, etc., and this body of markers represent the culmination of a series of articles over the past 10 years to orient colleagues in mental health and across sectors to the domain of Global Mental Health (GMH) (GMH-Map Project).
 We organize the markers into 10 areas of engagement for GMH Collaboration and conclude with perspectives on working together into the future.”
 Note: Updated materials are in the Special News-Featured Highlights section of the GMH-Map website.